ZanKur0/YeetJS/README.md

 # Yeet for JS

-You didn't knew you needed this!
+You didn't know you needed this!

 ## Why?